Sharing tips on how to make and whisk a bowl of pure matcha green tea. (With a video tutorial included!)

 How to Whisk Matcha (Video)

-A brand of matcha I have had success with is Encha Organic Matcha.
-It is a farm-to-cup company who sources their organic matcha from a farm in Uji, Japan.
+A brand I've had success with in the past is Encha Organic Matcha.
+It is a farm-to-cup company who sources their tea from a farm in Uji, Japan.
 (However they did go under new ownership in 2020, and I haven't tried their products since then.)

 Visit my Matcha Guide for more information, recipes, and health benefits.